pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Resolução de Provas.md

 nature thrive
 together successfully:

-Item.
 1. Co-create.
 Local people have a deep understanding of their environment and the challenges they face.
 Their knowledge offers invaluable insight on the design of more effective and sustainable digital solutions.
 For example, the GEQ Indigenous Alliance uses hackathons to co-